-A description of the key provisions of the Partnership's deferred compensation plan can be found in the compensation discussion and analysis above.
+A description of the key provisions of the Partnership's non-qualified deferred compensation plan can be found in the compensation discussion and analysis above.
+None of the named executive officers participated in the plan in 2017.

 Potential Payments Upon a Termination or Change of Control